TyruswooStudio/McKathlin_SwitchableText-MZ/README.md

   <=   Less or equal        <   Less than
 ```

-Switchable Text snippets can be nested inside each other.

 ## Switchable Text in Choice Lists

 If a dialogue choice ends up empty for a given Switchable state, it will